dinklang/Fixr/README.md

 ### Installation

 Provide step-by-step instructions on how to install and set up the application locally.
-- Check out ReactJS and Boostrap 5.3.2v documentations
+- Check out ReactJS and Boostrap 5.3.2v documentations from official websites.

 ## Usage